USD 2.5 billion

 The IsDB acts as the LLF’s trustee and has established an impact committee (IsDB + donors) and management unit (IsDB) to coordinate the fund’s activities.
 Development projects are processed in accordance with the IsDB’s project cycle after their approval by the LLF’s Impact Committee.

-- Relevance: Projects financed by the Lives and Livelihoods Fund align with the mandate of the Fund and the Poverty Reduction Strategy of the member country benefiting from the finance.
-Selection of projects considers the country’s development status and the incidence of poverty.
+Relevance: Projects financed by the Lives and Livelihoods Fund align with the mandate of the fund, as well as the poverty reduction and sector strategy of the member country benefiting from the financing.

-- Readiness: Projects financed by the Lives and Livelihoods Fund are ready to go.
-The selection of projects considers the effective delivery of projects – the quality, maturity, and expected impact.
+Readiness: Projects financed by the Lives and Livelihoods Fund are expected to be ready to go.
+The selection of projects assesses potential for effective delivery with quality and maturity of designs and activities being key considerations, as well as performance of previous interventions in the same countries and contexts.

-Results: Projects financed by the Lives and Livelihoods Fund should make an immediate impact on the lives of ordinary men, women, and children on the ground.
-Selection of projects also considers efficiency – the country’s track record in implementing projects.
+Results: Projects financed by the Lives and Livelihoods Fund should make sustained impact, in the short-term and beyond, on the lives of ordinary men, women, and children on the ground, especially the marginalized and most vulnerable.

 See Summary of key criteria for selecting LLF projects here.